GioCura/Frontend-Mentor-Projects/Junior/Social-Media-Dashboard-With-Theme-Switcher/README.md

 }
 ```

-Flipping the cards themselves on-load was simple enough by using `transform: rotateY()` on the `keyframes`, as well as some well-timed `opacity` parameters.
+Flipping the cards themselves on-load was simple enough by using `transform: rotateX()` on the `keyframes`, as well as some well-timed `opacity` parameters.
 The problem was that the `transform` was causing the elements of the card to shift by a few pixels.

 Eventually, I learned to counteract this by setting `will-change: transform` to the shifting elements.
 This attribute gives the broswer a hint of how a given element will render.
 Since `will-change` takes up a lot of resources, I made a script to reset it after a given time: